-The building products industry is highly dependent on new home construction, which in turn is dependent upon a number of factors, including interest rates, consumer confidence, employment rates, foreclosure rates, housing inventory levels, housing demand and the health of the economy and mortgage markets.
+The building products industry is highly dependent on new home construction, which in turn is dependent upon a number of factors, including interest rates, consumer confidence, employment rates, foreclosure rates, housing inventory levels, housing demand and the health of the economy and mortgage mark ets.
 Unfavorable changes in demographics, credit markets, consumer confidence, housing affordability, or housing inventory levels, or a weakening of the national economy or of any regional or local economy in which we operate, could adversely affect consumer spending, result in decreased demand for homes, and adversely affect our business.
 Production of new homes may also decline because of shortages of qualified tradesmen, reliance on inadequately capitalized homebuilders and sub-contractors, and shortages of material.
 In addition, the homebuilding industry is subject to various local, state, and federal statutes, ordinances, rules, and regulations concerning zoning, building design and safety, construction, energy conservation and similar matters, including regulations that impose restrictive zoning and density requirements in order to limit the number of homes that can be built within the boundaries of a particular area.
 Regulatory restrictions may increase our operating expenses and limit the availability of suitable building lots for our customers, which could negatively affect our sales and earnings.
 Because we have substantial fixed costs, relatively modest declines in our customers' production levels could have a significant adverse effect on our financial condition, operating results and cash flows.

 The homebuilding industry underwent a significant downturn that began in mid-2006 and began to stabilize in late 2011.
-U.S. homebuilding activity increased significantly in 2012 to 534,600 single-family starts, although it remains well below the historical average of 1.1 million single-family starts.
-According to the U.S. Census Bureau, actual single family housing starts in the U.S. during 2012 were 63.5% lower than in 2006.
-We believe that the weakness in the housing market is attributable to a variety of factors including: a severe economic recession, followed by an economic recovery that has been modest to date; high unemployment; limited credit availability; excess home inventories; a substantial reduction in speculative home investment; and soft housing demand.
+U.S. homebuilding activity increased significantly in 201 3 to 618,400 single-family starts, although it remains well below the historical average (from 1959 through 2012) of 1.0 million single-family starts.
+According to the U.S. Census Bureau, actual single family housing starts in the U.S. during 2013 were 57.8% lower than in 2006.
+We believe that the slow recovery of the housing market is due to a variety of factors including: a severe economic recession, followed by an economic recovery that has been modest to date; high unemployment; limited credit availability; shortage of suitable building lots in many markets; a shortage of experienced labor; a substantial reduction in speculative home investment; and soft housing demand.
 The downturn in the homebuilding industry resulted in a substantial reduction in demand for our products and services, which in turn had a significant adverse effect on our business and operating results during fiscal years 2007 through 2012.

 In addition, beginning in 2007, the mortgage markets experienced substantial disruption due to increased defaults, primarily as a result of credit quality deterioration.
 The disruption resulted in a stricter regulatory environment and reduced availability of mortgages for potential homebuyers due to a tight credit market and stricter standards to qualify for mortgages.
-Mortgage financing and commercial credit for smaller homebuilders continue to be constrained.
-As the housing industry is dependent upon the economy and employment levels as well as potential homebuyers' access to mortgage financing and homebuilders' access to commercial credit, it is likely that the housing industry will not fully recover until conditions in the economy and the credit markets improve and unemployment rates decline.
-Prolonged weakness in the homebuilding industry would have a significant adverse effect on our business, financial condition and operating results.
+Mor tgage financing and commercial credit for smaller homebuilders continue to be constrained, which is slowing a recovery in our industry.
+Since the housing industry is dependent upon the economy and employment levels as well as potential homebuyers' access to mortgage financing and homebuilders' access to commercial credit, it is likely that the housing industry will not fully recover until conditions in the economy and the credit markets further improve and unemployment rates decline further.

-In view of housing market conditions, we may be required to take additional impairment charges relating to our operations or temporarily idle or permanently close under-performing locations.
+If the housing market declines, we may be required to take additional impairment charges relating to our operations or temporarily idle or permanently close under-performing locations.